bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `:autosave`

-If you set the `:autosave` option to `true`, Rails will save any loaded members and destroy members that are marked for destruction whenever you save the parent object.
+If you set the `:autosave` option to `true`, Quails will save any loaded members and destroy members that are marked for destruction whenever you save the parent object.

 ##### `:class_name`